9r3i/aipkg/README.md

 - class must contain constant of class info
 - class must have public method of help
 - method or option must be set as public
-- dependency must be set first as requires constant array
+- dependency must be set first as requires constant array, before the package

 ## prepare
 as dummy sample, the contain must be completely done